 We are committed to doing what we can to be of assistance throughout your application process as you and your family focus on recovering.

-The graduate program in Psychology is designed for students seeking the Ph.D.
-The Ph.D. program has a strong emphasis on preparation for research, teaching, and scholarly endeavor, whether in academic settings or in industrial, governmental, or medical institutions.
-The intent is to produce graduates who are deeply committed to the study of psychology, familiar with fundamental knowledge about psychological processes, well trained in the methods and techniques for careful investigation of basic and applied problems, and determined to make contributions to the discipline of psychology and to society.
-Our graduate students are highly successful, as evidenced by numerous external and internal awards.
+The graduate program is designed for students seeking a doctorate in psychology.
+The program prepares students for careers in research, teaching, and related scholarly endeavors in academic, industrial, governmental, or medical settings.
+Our intent is to produce graduates who are deeply committed to the study of psychology, are familiar with fundamental knowledge in the discipline, and are well trained in the advanced methods and techniques that are used in the field today.

 Coordinator of Graduate Studies: Cathleen Moore